tpfk7/hangman-guessing-game/TESTING.md

     | PP3 *run.py* file | `https://pep8ci.herokuapp.com/` | `https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/run.py` | https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/run.py |
     | Boutique Ado *settings.py* | `https://pep8ci.herokuapp.com/` | `https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/boutique_ado/settings.py` | https://pep8ci.herokuapp.com/https://raw.githubusercontent.com/tpfk7/hangman-guessing-game/main/boutique_ado/settings.py |

-It's recommended to validate each file using the API URL.
-This will give you a custom URL which you can use on your testing documentation.
-It makes it easier to return back to a file to validate it again in the future.
-Use the steps above to generate your own custom URLs for each Python file.

 | File | CI URL | Screenshot | Notes |
 | --- | --- | --- | --- |